neuralmidifx/neuralmidifx.github.io/docs/2_Overview.md

 With this wrapper, you can:

-- Integrate generative neural network models with ease.
+- Integrate serialized [PyTorch](https://pytorch.org/cppdocs/) neural network models with ease.
 - Customize the user interface for control and interaction.
-- Optimize real-time processing and playback.
+- Implement/optimize real-time processing and playback.

 ## System Requirements and Compatibility
+The wrapper is compatible with the following operating systems:

+- Windows
+- macOS (Intel Only - Arm support coming soon)

+{: .warning }
+>No CUDA support is provided at the moment.
+We will be looking into this in the future.

 ---